-The NTAPE control card requests a number of utility tapes to be assigned to any tape channels with available units.
-Numerical balancing of tape units across the various channels is not considered.
-File codes are assigned by GECOS beginning with 01, increasing in increments of one to the total number of tapes allocated.
+The \$ NTAPE control card requests a number of utility tapes to be assigned to the tape channel specified.
+File codes are assigned by GECOS, beginning with the file code specified and increasing by one (binary addition) for each tape assigned.